Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Dahua 6CE445XANR high-end PTZ camera is more expensive than the Amcrest IP4M-1083EW-AI.
-However, it can perform 45x optical zoom and record full-color night-vision footage.
+The Dahua high-end PTZ camera tends to be a more professional option.
+This is due to the 45x optical zoom and ability to record full-color night-vision footage.

-The Amcrest camera can only zoom up to 32x and only supports simple infrared night vision.
+The Amcrest camera can zoom up to 32x.
+Unfortunately, it only supports infrared night vision for a maximum distance of 492ft.

-Although both cameras support NAS, NVR, FTP, and MicroSD, only Amcrest offers cloud storage.
+Both cameras support NAS, NVR, FTP, and MicroSD.
+However, only Amcrest offers cloud storage.

-Both support ONVIF and RTSP, but if you want additional support for Blue Iris and CGI, you will have to go with the Amcrest camera.
+Also, if you want additional support for Blue Iris and CGI, you must go with the Amcrest camera.

 Price